-More like a common snack than a dessert, seen most often in street vendors’ carts which sell other types of Vietnamese cakes too.
+More like a common snack than a dessert, seen most often in street vendors’ carts that sell other types of Vietnamese cakes too.
 It is aromatic and sweet.
-Ingredients that make banh khoai mi nuong include cassava, scraped coconut, vanilla extract, sweetened condensed milk, a bit of sugar and tapioca starch.
+Ingredients that make banh khoai mi nuong include cassava, scraped coconut, vanilla extract, sweetened condensed milk, a bit of sugar, and tapioca starch.
 It has a beautiful golden brown color after being grilled.
 Worth a taste!

 That is the last item on our long list of must-try Vietnamese desserts.
 Now, where to eat these?

 Offers a wide selection, more than 20 items of Vietnamese desserts in the menu.
 One of the rare dessert restaurants where you can sample Rau cau dua (coconut jelly) at a reasonable price.

 Address: 111 Bui Thi Xuan, Pham Ngu Lao Ward, District 1, Ho Chi Minh City

 Price range: VND 10,000 and 30,000

 - Ha Ky che restaurant at 138 Chau Van Liem, Ward 11, District 5.
 Owned by a Chinese Vietnamese.
 The menu is varied, but prices are a bit high too, from VND 20,000

 - Che Nha Den - Che Nguoi Hoa Khu Den Nam Ngon at 476-478 Tran Dung Dao B, District 5